PaulSHahn2/emacssetup/KENESIS.md

 The traditional *IDE* way to handle this is to have large accordion drop-down lists and iconified buttons everywhere-- cluttering up your screen with cascading menus.
 This required you to cycle through the menus with a mouse, or to also use hot keys and lots of arrow keys.
+Frequently, users forgot where items were in the dizzying array of menus.

-More modern approaches use a search to just find the command you want to run as you type something resembling it into the search window, which is much better. *emacs* has supported such *completions* via *i-search since its inception.
+More modern approaches use a search to just find the command you want to run as you type something resembling it into the search window, which is much better. *emacs* has supported such *completions* via *i-search* since its inception.

 The quickest option would be to have more usable keys to bind to so we can have simpler to use and easier to remember key combinations, like the first *emacs* users had.

+Microsoft came up with the great idea to add a new Window's specific modifier key back in the day.
+It had enough clout to get manufactures to add this "Windows" key.
+Unfortunately, Windows itself hogged the key and did little more with it than pop up the start menu.
+Basically, the key is wasted in Windows-- from a power-user stand-point.

+So it is important that these modifiers are not stolen by the OS but available directly to the applications we care about, in my case mainly: *emacs*.

 ## Rebinding/re-programming keys on the keyboard

-We can expand the amount of modifier keys our keyboard has available.
+We can expand the amount of modifier keys our keyboard has available with the Kenesis.
 We can reprogram the keypad layer to bind our macros to the keypad layer's keys.
 We will probably want to stick to the left side of the keypad layer, since the right side keys are intended for use as 10-key numerals.
 The left side keys are bound in the keypad layer to the same bindings as they are outside the keypad letter, so pressing "a" by default prints a letter "a".
 These keys are not really useful as they are already in the standard layer, and thus we don't need to have them available twice.
 So we can re-bind them.
 If we don't care about 10-keying, we can rebind the entire layer if we wish.

 I rebind the keypad layer's left side keys to run complex chorded *emacs* commands that I don't like remembering or typing over-and-over.